N7ghtm4r3/Nova-Android/README.md

 This section concerns Privacy and policy for Android's application published on Google Play Store. <br>
-Pandoro application **will not share any personal data of the user with third part applications.**
+Nova application **will not share any personal data of the user with third part applications.**

 Copyright © 2024 Tecknobit